What is Rebound Headache (Medication Overuse Headache)?

 Week 6: Use no more than 2 days per week or less.

 Some people prefer to get through this weaning process faster rather than a slow wean such as this.
 Some choose to stop their overused medications “cold turkey” to expedite the process.
-This should be discussed with your physician because it can be medically unsafe to abruptly stop some medications such as fioricet, fiorinal, butalbital, opioids and opiates which can result in seizures, irregular heart rhythms, blood pressure changes, or other withdrawal syndromes.
+This should be discussed with your physician because it can be medically unsafe to abruptly stop some medications such as fioricet, fiorinal, butalbital, opioids and opiates which can result in seizures, irregular heart rhythms, blood pressure changes, or other life-threatening withdrawal syndromes.

 A “bridging” medication to help “bridge” out of this cycle is often used, or provided as a rescue to save for use during a slow wean to take if the rebound headache becomes intolerable.
 These bridging rescue medications may include a course of steroids, NSAIDs, IV infusions, or many other options depending on what medicine is being weaned and other medical conditions present.
+There are other tricks such as weaning off excessive use of butalbital medications (fioricet, fiorinal) by changing to phenobarbital and weaning off from that.
+However, faster strategies must be performed with close instruction from your physician (as should weaning from any type of medicine).

 The bottom line is that it can be a painful, frustrating, and challenging process to pull out of a rebound/MOH cycle.
 So hang in there and stick with it because once you successfully get out of this rut, you’ll be happy you did!